SergeyTsalkov/brooce/CONFIG.md

 ### `redis.host` / `redis.password`
 The hostname and password to access your redis server.
 Defaults to localhost and no-password.

+### `redis.socket`
+If specified, connect through a unix sock file instead of a hostname.
+Example: `/var/run/redis/redis-server.sock`

 ### `redis.db`
 The db which will be used by brooce on your redis server.
 Defaults to 0.